 \section{Conclusions}

 In this work, we present a cosmic web analysis for a cosmology with a small-scale suppression of power such as FDM or WDM for the first time.
 We compare the cosmic web structure in CDM vs three instances of cFDM with axion masses $m=10^{-22}, \ 7\times 10^{-22}, \ 2\times 10^{-21}$ eV by analysing a suite of cosmological $N$-body simulations.
-For the analysis, we use our independent implementation of the NEXUS+ component identifier \citep{Cautun_2012}.
-We present the overall mass and volume filling fractions of cosmic web components, their density distributions and conditioned halo mass functions.
+For the analysis, we use our independent implementation of the NEXUS+ segmentation algorithm \citep{Cautun_2012}.
+We present the overall mass and volume filling fraction of cosmic web environments, their density distributions and conditioned halo mass functions.
 We summarise our main conclusions as follows: